tameya-w/ticket-lifecycle/README.md

 ### 3 Solve All Tickets
 - Work all tickets to completion.
 - Understand that **osTicket (and most ticketing systems) includes an email feature** to notify users of updates.
+- When an issue is escalated, osTicket automatically notifies the new assignee via email.
+Users also receive email updates for status changes, keeping them informed.

 ### 4 Understanding Real-World Ticket Intake
 - Tickets can be created via: